Victoria-Rhine/The-Cat-Project/Project Ideas.md

 ## **Team Project Ideas**

 - **Finance Tracker**
-*An app that scans receipts and allows users to track their finances*.
+*An app that and allows users to track their finances and receipts*.
 Features include receipt scanning, manual input capabilities for the user, graphical tracking of finances, spending reports, bill tracking, system to organize information for tax filing.

 - **Festival Friend Finder**
-*An app to find like minded individuals attending the same festival*.
+*An app to find like-minded individuals attending the same festival*.
-Features include sorting through upcoming festivals of a specific genre, joining forums dedicated to each individual event and personalized profiles to tailor fit the users experience with event and friend matching.
+Features include sorting through upcoming festivals of a specific genre, joining forums dedicated to individual events and personalized profiles to tailor fit the user's experience with event and friend matching.

 - **Tutoring Connection**
 *A tutoring app for the Western Oregon University Computer Science Department*.